 Hamsters are adventurous and energetic creatures – making popular pets.
 There are over 20 breeds of hamster but the most common pets are Syrian (Golden) hamsters and Dwarf breeds.
-If they are well cared for, they will live for around two years.
+If they are well cared for by following the correct hamster nutrition and home guidelines, they will live for around two years.

 Hamsters are omnivorous pets who love to hoard food.
-The best feeding time is in the evening when they start to wake up.
-Complete foods specifically for hamsters are available but here are some nutrition tips to bear in mind:
+The best feeding time for hamsters is in the evening when they start to wake up.
+Complete foods specifically for hamsters are available but here are some nutrition tips to bear in mind.

 - In their natural habitat hamsters eat grasses, seeds and grain.
 Although they are often mistaken as herbivores, they are omnivores and need protein in their diet to keep them healthy.

 - Your hamster may like an occasional treat, such as a small piece of fruit or vegetable – but too much green food can cause diarrhoea.
 Don't feed too many treats as even hamsters can eat too much and become overweight, which can lead to many other health problems.